 I’m often asked what Posole is.
 It’s a delicious Mexican stew, with chunks of pork or chicken, and hominy (lime soaked corn kernels).
 Making Posole in the Instant Pot is perfect.
 It’s quicker and thanks to pressure cooking, the meat is stewed during the cooking process.

-I began making Posole about 7 years ago.
-My husband loved the Posole that a co-worker would bring to their potlucks.
-One day, I found a recipe for Pork Posole, so I made it.
-It was delicious!
+I began making Posole several years ago.
+My husband loved the Pork Posole that a co-worker brought into work.

-Over the years, I’ve made small modifications to the recipe to adapt it to our tastes.
-For instance, we add extra hominy.
-And, I like using chicken instead of pork as it’s easier and a little healthier.
+Over the years, I made small modifications to the recipe to adapt it to our tastes.
+For instance, I add extra hominy.
+And, I like using chicken instead of pork since it cooks quicker and is a little healthier.

 Using the Instant Pot for Posole has made the preparation even easier.
 It takes less than an hour from start to finish, rather than 4-6 hours in the slow cooker.

 Of course, if you’re going to be at work or away from home all day, then the slow cooker would be more convenient.
 But, I have to say that the Instant Pot makes a more flavorful Posole.
 During the pressure cooking process, the meat is literally infused in the broth and spices.

 Since the tomatillos, peppers, and garlic for the Posole are going into the blender, they just need a really coarse chopping.
 Add them to the blender along with the lime juice, and blend until smooth.

 Turn the Instant Pot on and select the saute feature.
 Once it’s reached temperature (mine says “HOT” when ready), add the olive oil.
 Brown the chicken on both sides.
 Remove and set on a plate.

 Add the onions and seasonings, and saute until translucent.

 Return the chicken to the Instant Pot, and add the tomatillo sauce, chicken broth, and hominy.
 Stir to combine.